kanaria69/Mainecoco/README.md

-## My son is studying to be a surgeon, I just hope he makes the cut.
+## I saw my husband trip and fall while carrying a laundry basket full of ironed clothes.
+I watched it all unfold.